 On the other hand consumption of alien species in other countries is quite widespread with a high market value for a variety of species.
 Cyprus is such an example, where the Spinefoot fish (Siganus luridus & Siganus rivulatus) reach approximately 20 Euros per kg, while in Greece is usually discarded as an unwanted catch.

-Our new partner, iSEA will support us promote the consumption of specific alien species and introduce them in stores & restaurants, starting with the local market of Santorini.
+Our new partner, iSEA through the campaign Pick the Alien will support us promote the consumption of specific alien species and introduce them in stores & restaurants, starting with the local market of Santorini.
 They will additionally inform the public about alien species and train citizen scientist at recording and monitoring alien species.
 We are excited with this new pilot project!

 CHECK OUT OUR LATEST NEWS!